- Ittf nodes, The Indented Text Tree Format

 JsWizzi - `inflect` builtin functions

-1 root2 node 'item'.pluralize = ${ 'item'.pluralize }3 node 'friend'.pluralize = ${ 'friend'.pluralize }4 node 'lady'.pluralize = ${ 'lady'.pluralize }5 node 'way'.pluralize.toUpperCase() = ${ 'way'.pluralize.toUpperCase() }6 node 'people'.singularize = ${ 'people'.singularize }7 node 'octopi'.singularize = ${ 'octopi'.singularize }8 node 'Hats'.singularize.toUpperCase() = ${ 'Hats'.singularize.toUpperCase() }9 node 'message_properties'.camelize = ${ 'message_properties'.camelize }10 node 'message_properties'.camelize = ${ 'message_properties'.camelize }11 node 'message_properties'.dasherize = ${ 'message_properties'.dasherize }12 node 'Message Properties'.dasherize = ${ 'Message Properties'.dasherize }13 node 'message_properties'.titleize = ${ 'message_properties'.titleize }14 node 'message properties to keep'.titleize = ${ 'message properties to keep'.titleize }15 node 'Message.Bus.Properties'.demodulize = ${ 'Message.Bus.Properties'.demodulize }16 node 'MessageBusProperty'.tableize = ${ 'MessageBusProperty'.tableize }17 node 'message_bus_properties'.classify = ${ 'message_bus_properties'.classify }18 node 'MessageBusProperty'.foreign_key = ${ 'MessageBusProperty'.foreign_key }19 node '1'.ordinalize = ${ '1'.ordinalize }20 node '2'.ordinalize = ${ '2'.ordinalize }21 node '3'.ordinalize = ${ '3'.ordinalize }22 node '4'.ordinalize = ${ '4'.ordinalize }
+1 root 2 node 'item'.pluralize = ${ 'item'.pluralize } 3 node 'friend'.pluralize = ${ 'friend'.pluralize } 4 node 'lady'.pluralize = ${ 'lady'.pluralize } 5 node 'way'.pluralize.toUpperCase() = ${ 'way'.pluralize.toUpperCase() } 6 node 'people'.singularize = ${ 'people'.singularize } 7 node 'octopi'.singularize = ${ 'octopi'.singularize } 8 node 'Hats'.singularize.toUpperCase() = ${ 'Hats'.singularize.toUpperCase() } 9 node 'message_properties'.camelize = ${ 'message_properties'.camelize } 10 node 'message_properties'.camelize = ${ 'message_properties'.camelize } 11 node 'message_properties'.dasherize = ${ 'message_properties'.dasherize } 12 node 'Message Properties'.dasherize = ${ 'Message Properties'.dasherize } 13 node 'message_properties'.titleize = ${ 'message_properties'.titleize } 14 node 'message properties to keep'.titleize = ${ 'message properties to keep'.titleize } 15 node 'Message.Bus.Properties'.demodulize = ${ 'Message.Bus.Properties'.demodulize } 16 node 'MessageBusProperty'.tableize = ${ 'MessageBusProperty'.tableize } 17 node 'message_bus_properties'.classify = ${ 'message_bus_properties'.classify } 18 node 'MessageBusProperty'.foreign_key = ${ 'MessageBusProperty'.foreign_key } 19 node '1'.ordinalize = ${ '1'.ordinalize } 20 node '2'.ordinalize = ${ '2'.ordinalize } 21 node '3'.ordinalize = ${ '3'.ordinalize } 22 node '4'.ordinalize = ${ '4'.ordinalize }

 root